Putin foe manages strong showing in Moscow vote

 Sobyanin is a senior member of the ruling United Russia party, which Navalny has denounced as a party of "swindlers and thieves" - a phrase that caught on over the Internet among opposition-minded Russians.

-(Reporting by Maria Tsvetkova, Writing by Gabriela Baczynska and Steve Gutterman, Editing by Timothy Heritage and Patrick Graham)
+(Writing by Gabriela Baczynska and Steve Gutterman; editing by Timothy Heritage and Patrick Graham)